Resources

 When you’re building your app, you must’ve foreseen your target audience or who you’re building the app for.
 Behavioral data is extremely critical in today’s data-driven marketing.

-Using behavioral cohorts, you can define a group of users based on their in-app actions and save them to further predict their actions.
+Using behavioral cohorts, you can define a group of users based on their in-app actions and save them to predict their actions further.
+Understand how users engage with your browser push notifications and real-time notifications.

 3. Segment users based on intent

-If you’re a growth marketer then you must know how critical is segmentation in marketing.
-You must be segmenting your users based on various parameters but not all segments bring predictability to your retention rates.
+If you’re a growth marketer, then you must know how critical segmentation is in marketing.
+You must segment your users based on various parameters, including their interaction with push notification tools, but not all segments bring predictability to your retention rates.

 4. A/B test your push notifications

 Automation helps you assess your users’ needs and preferences and the way you interact with them.
-A/B testing your push notifications is a smart way to know what exactly is working and what is not.
+A/B testing your push notifications, including rich push notifications, is a smart way to know what exactly is working and what is not.

-There are many elements to a push notification, each of them has the ability to impact your notification’s effectiveness.
+There are many elements to a push notification, including web push notifications, browser push notifications, or app push notifications, and each of them has the ability to impact your notification’s effectiveness.
 You can A/B test your push notifications based on:

 1. Type of Notification – Plain or Rich Push